-- 2. Parse x as a Program.
-If the parse fails, throw a SyntaxError exception (but see also clause 16). - 3.
-Evaluate the program from step 2. - 4.
-If Result(3).type is normal and its completion value is a value V, then return the value V. - If Result(3).type is normal and its completion value is empty, then return the value undefined.
-Result(3).type must be throw.
-Throw Result(3).value as an exception. - If the value of the eval property is used in any way other than a direct call (that is, other than by the explicit use of its name as an Identifier which is the MemberExpression in a CallExpression), or if the eval property is assigned to, an EvalError exception may be thrown.
+- 1. If x is not a string value, return x. - 2.
+Let prog be the ECMAScript code that is the result of parsing x as a Program.
+If the parse fails, throw a SyntaxError exception (but see also clause 16). - B. Let evalCtx be the result of establishing a new execution context (10.4.2) for the eval code prog. - 4.
+Let result be the result of evaluating the program prog. - 5.
+Exit the running execution context evalCtx, restoring the previous execution context. - 6.
+If result type is normal and its completion value is a value V, then return the value V - 7.
+If result type is normal and its completion value is empty, then return the value undefined. - 8.
+Otherwise, result, type must be throw.
+Throw result, value as an exception.

+If the value of the eval property is used in any way other than a direct call (that is, other than by the explicit use of its name as an Identifier which is the MemberExpression in a CallExpression), or if the eval property is assigned to, an EvalError exception may be thrown.

-15.1.2.1.1 Usage Subset cautious Restrictions
+15.1.2.1.1 Strict Mode Restrictions

-If an execution context that is subset restricted to the cautious subset uses the value of the eval property any way other than a direct call (that is, other than by the explicit use of its name as an Identifier which is the MemberExpression in a CallExpression), or if the eval property is assigned to, an EvalError exception is thrown.
+If strict mode code uses the value of the eval property any way other than as a direct call (that is, other than by the explicit use of its name as an Identifier which is the MemberExpression in a CallExpression), or if the eval property is assigned to, an EvalError exception is thrown.